 - Surplus diagnostic or surgical tissue

-- Bespoke collections of tissue from NHS Scotland patients may have been/or can be collected as part of cohort studies or clinical trials.
+- Bespoke collections of tissue from NHS Scotland patients which may have been/or can be collected as part of cohort studies or clinical trials.

 OracleBio is a global leader in quantitative digital pathology, providing image analysis services to Pharma and Biotech clients worldwide.
 Leveraging multiple software platforms, the company delivers robust data packages within a quality management framework, to support clinical trials and translational research.
-As image analysis experts, OracleBio specialises in cellular phenotyping of multiplex stained tissue and have built an enviable reputation as the go-to company for complex image analysis
+As image analysis experts, OracleBio specialises in cellular phenotyping of multiplex stained tissue and have built an enviable reputation as the go-to company for complex image analysis.

 Canon Medical Research Europe Ltd